It All Begins With Your Decision To Be The Star In The Crowd

 Clarifying Personal Info Requests

-Some sources suggest listing your full address, age, or marital status.
-Others discourage it.
+Some sources suggest listing your full address, age, or marital status, while others discourage it.
 Only include data that helps your job application.

 Adding LinkedIn Profile and Online Portfolio